RevoU-FSSE-2/week-8-rz0u/README.md

 [Fly.io](https://fly.io) is a platform that simplifies deployment and scaling of applications globally.
 Here's how to deploy your Express TypeScript Financial Tracker to Fly.io:

-1. Install the Fly CLI: `npm install -g @fly/fly`
+1. Install the Fly CLI: `pwsh -Command "iwr https://fly.io/install.ps1 -useb | iex" `

 2. Log in to your Fly.io account: `flyctl auth login`

-3. Initialize Fly.io in your project directory: `flyctl init`
+3. Initialize Fly.io in your project directory: `flyctl launch`

 4. Update the `fly.toml` configuration file: